richgieg/ConferenceCentral/README.md

 to the users and administrators of the application.
 Also, storing only the speaker's name as a string, rather than creating an entity, could lead to name collisions.
-This would be a big problem for the getSessionsBySpeaker API, which would return all sessions hosted by a speaker with the name "John Smith", for example, without any clue as to whether or not all sessions are actually hosted by the same "John Smith".
+This would be a big problem for the getSessionsBySpeaker API, which would return all sessions hosted by speakers with the name "John Smith", for example, without any clue as to whether or not any sessions are actually hosted by the same "John Smith".

 When modeling the relationship between conferences and sessions, I decided